DANIELA ALESTRA – FIRMA

 Beds: Double Bed or Two Singles

 Size: 162 sqm

-Gil Vicente (Portuguese: c.1465 – c.
-1536), called the Trobadour, was a Portuguese playwright and poet who acted in and directed his own plays.
-Considered the chief dramatist of Portugal he is sometimes called the “Portuguese Plautus,” often referred to as the “Father of Portuguese drama” and as one of Western literature’s greatest playwrighter.
-Vicente worked in Portuguese as much as he worked in Spanish and is thus, with Juan del Encina, considered joint-father of Spanish drama.
+Gil Vicente (1465 -1536) was a Portuguese playwright and poet who acted in and directed his own plays.
+Considered the chief dramatist of Portugal, he is sometimes called the “Portuguese Plautus” often referred to as the “Father of Portuguese drama”.
+He is one of Western literature’s greatest playwriters.
+Vicente wrote in Portuguese as much as he did in Spanish and is thus, with Juan del Encina, considered joint-father of Spanish drama.